 I remember helping my grandma make this homemade strawberry jam as a little girl and it has been a favorite of mine ever since!
 I only make it once a year because it is definitely a treat, but it brings back wonderful memories from my childhood when I helped my grandma in the kitchen.
 She always said I was the best “taste tester.”
 I was always happy to have that job! ;)

 This homemade jam is so delicious and is such a fun summer recipe to try out.
-While you’re at it, consider making this easy freezer peach jam too.
-Both taste absolutely amazing on a piece of toasted bread and are so much better than store bought!
+While you’re at it, consider making this blueberry jam and easy freezer peach jam, too.
+Both taste absolutely amazing on a piece of toasted homemade bread and are so much better than store bought!
 I also love to give this strawberry jam recipe as a gift…it’s thoughtful and is more personalized.

 How to Make Strawberry Jam

 Homemade jam is actually really easy to make and tastes SO much better than store bought jam.
 Once you make it, you will want to have a jar on hand at all times.

 - Blend: Place strawberries in a blender with the lemon juice.
 Pulse the strawberries about 5-10 times.

 - Add sugar: Pour strawberries into a large bowl and then stir in sugar.
 Stir for about 2-3 minutes and then let sit for 15 minutes.

 - Boil and stir: Bring fruit pectin and water to a boil in a saucepan over medium-high heat.
 Pour mixture into the strawberries, stir and let rest another 2-3 minutes.